If you receive a Letter of Advice to Apply (LAA), you will be able to log into your account and gain access to the full MPNP application.

 MPNP Online will instruct you to upload documents as evidence of all statements you make in your application about your personal and family status, your English language ability, and your education and employment experience.

-Document format: You will have to scan paper documents into PDF or image files (PNG, JPEG) and each file must be less than 2 MB.
+Document format: You will have to scan paper documents into PDF files and each file must be less than 2 MB.
+Please also note that:

 After you submit your application, you cannot change the information or documents you uploaded and submitted.
 However, you can – and must – log back in to MPNP Online to provide new information about changed circumstances, ex: you get married or have a baby, you have a new job; you have a new address.
 (The MPNP does not accept updates to your information or documents by e-mail or in person; you must use MPNP Online.)